Photographer: Rob Young

 Haukadalur Geothermal Area Facts

-- The Haukadalur Geothermal Area forms a remarkable region of geological beauty in an area of the world well known of natural beauty.
+- The site forms a remarkable region of geological beauty in an area of the world well known for such features.
 That’s because this wonder of Nature formed in what we now know as the southern portion of the magnificent country of Iceland, in Europe.

-- Additionally, the earliest known recorded mention of the spectacular landscape features occurred in ancient times.
+- In fact, it represents one of the first geysers discovered by modern man.
+Along with it, the earliest known recorded mention of the spectacular landscape features occurred in ancient times.
 In point of fact, this written notice of the site took place in 1294.
-Furthermore, at that time, an earthquake activated numerous hot springs within the breathtaking region.

-- The Haukadalur Geothermal Area also played an important role in the culture of the region in which it formed.
-However, in modern times, that role switched to economical.
+- In modern times, however, its principal role there switched to an economical one.
 That’s due to the fact that the site has been a major attraction for tourists since the 18th century.
-Further, it continues to thrive in that regard.
+Given its unique nature, it still continues to excel in that regard.

 Related Articles